 2007, 2008-"Tribal Ford Dance Festival."
 Northumberland UK, Featured teacher.

 2012 Spin Off Magazine, Fall Issue.
 A Coiled Yarn Scarf .
 Fiber Art Piece

 2011 Spin Off Magazine, Spring Issue.
 Elizabeth's Helix Scarf.
 Fiber Art Piece

 Ventura Country Handweaver's and Spinner's Guild

-Souza lives in Newbury Park, California with her artist husband, daughter and too many pets.
+She lives in Newbury Park, California with her artist husband and daughter.
+She is currently pursuing

 an MFA degree at California State University, Northridge.